 Payroll admins can choose to deduct these amounts via pay events, to reduce the need to submit a separate deduction report to the relevant child support agency on a monthly basis.

 Employers will now need to specify the type of payment made to an employee under a new field called income stream collection (e.g income type, payment type and/or country code).

 4. Tax file number declaration

 No more tax file number declarations (or updates).
 This data will be included in STP reporting instead.
 If an employee’s tax situation has changed, the ATO will be able to identify this from their TFN details (reported via STP).

 5. Tax treatment codes

-Employment Hero Payroll will start applying tax treatment codes to explain how the PAYG withholding amount was determined (read: you don’t have to do anything differently).
+In your STP-compliant payroll software, like Employment Hero Payroll, you will need to apply tax treatment codes to explain how the PAYG withholding amount was determined (read: you don’t have to do anything differently).

 6. Lump sum E letters